MeeperTheGreat99/systemshock-enhanced/README.md

 * Linux/Mac: `build_deps.sh` or the CI build scripts in `osx-linux`
 * Other: `build_deps.sh`

 Step 2.
-Build and run the game itself
+Build and run the game itself - Note: Windows users either need to install Make for Windows (That's what I did) or just switch "make" for "mingw32-make" in the command.
 ```
 cmake -G "Unix Makefiles" .
 make systemshock